colorstackatuw/ColorStack-Discord-Bot/DOCUMENTATION.md

    1. It's in the United States or Remote
    1. The job posting is from the past 7 days
    1. The job posting is not a duplicate of a co-op internship
-1. Once the post is validated, it will be posted in the Discord server.
+1. Once the post is validated, it will be posted within all the discord servers it's apart of by getting the channels from NoSQL database.
 1. After all the processing is done, the bot will save the commit SHA in `commits/repository_links_commits.json`, sleep for 60 seconds, and repeat the process.

 ## Classes

-There are three main Python classes that allow the bot to function properly.
+There are four main Python classes that allow the bot to function properly.

 ## DiscordBot